eyalrund/concord-bft-wiki/Getting-Started.md

 make must be run afterwards to build according to the configuration.
 Please see [CMakeLists.txt](https://github.com/vmware/concord-bft/blob/master/CMakeLists.txt) for configurable options.

 #### Select Communication Module
 One option that is worth calling out explicitly is the communication (transport) library.

-#### Select Communication Module
-One option that is worth calling out explicitly is the communication (transport) library.
 Transport defaults to TLS and can be configured explicitly by setting the `CONCORD_BFT_CMAKE_TRANSPORT` flag.
 The flag defaults to **TLS**, but also supports **UDP** and **TCP**.
 These can be useful because the use of pinned certificates for TLS requires an out of band setup.
 As we used pinned certificates for TLS, the user will have to manually provide these.
 They can use the [create_tls_certs.sh](https://github.com/vmware/concord-bft/blob/master/scripts/linux/create_tls_certs.sh) script as an example.